How to Write a Short Story: 5 Major Steps from Start to Finish

 The sweet spot is between 2,000 and 5,000 words.
 The majority of short stories I’ve had published were between 2,500 words and 3,500 words.

 That’s not a lot of words, and you’ve got a lot to fit in—backstory, world-building, a character arc—in that tiny amount of space.
-(A book, by the way, is normally 60,000 to 90,000 words.
+(A book, by the way, is normally 60,000 to 90,000 words or longer.
 Big difference.)

 A short story is one to three scenes.
 That’s it.
 Think of it as a “slice of life,” as in someone peeked into your life for maybe an hour or two and this is what they saw.